-Co-parenting programs or classes aren't just for divorced couples anymore.
-Now anyone with a serious desire to improve their parenting and coping skills can find help in one of the many well-respected programs that reach out to American parents and guardians.
+Co-parenting classes or programs aren't just for divorced couples anymore.
+Now, anyone with a serious desire to improve their parenting and coping skills can find help in one of the many well-respected programs that reach out to American parents and guardians.
 Although it seems like parenting cooperatively would occur naturally, it turns out that many wonderful parents frequently have co-parenting issues.
-In these cases, a little bit of outside assistance can make a world of difference in raising well-balanced, happy and healthy children.
+In these cases, a bit of outside assistance can make a world of difference in raising well-balanced, happy, and healthy children.

 If you are interested in finding co-parenting support, you may be wondering where to begin.
-While getting started can be a bit of a hurdle, rest assured that there are several resources, both online, and in most local areas.
-Once you get started, you are likely to find yourself with many choices as to which program will work best for your family.
+While getting started can be a bit of a hurdle, rest assured that there are several resources to assist you in your quest, both online and locally.
+Choose an option that works best for your family.

 Seeking Local Options

 The best place to start your search for parenting programs is in your town.
 Start on the internet and use keywords to find a program suited to your needs and your geographic location.
 While searching for co-parenting classes, focus on keywords like:

 - Local (or type in your city or state name)

 - Parenting/marital workshops or resources

 - Co-parenting course/class

 If you are not making any headway in your initial internet search, grab your car keys and head out seeking local help.
 These are some great places found in most communities that tend to offer parenting and co-parenting literature and courses:

 - Local community centers or YMCA centers